 - Not Washing Before Shaving: Your pre-shave beard care routine should include a moisturizing wash and possibly applying a pre-shave oil to further prepare your skin for close shaving.

 - Shaving Against the Grain: Invest in new blades if shaving with the grain doesn’t quickly remove facial hair.

-- Dull Blades: As mentioned, use new blades or try another brand if you’re constantly seeing red bumps.
+- Dull Blades: As mentioned, use new blades or try another brand if you’re constantly seeing red bumps or getting razor burn.

 If your beard breakouts persist, then it’s best to seek professional treatment from your dermatologist.
 You may have underlying issues that require a more aggressive regimen, like Accutane.